emiinacio/emiinacio/README.md

 My name is Emily Inácio and I'm a Frontend Junior developer.
 </br>

-✅ HTML / CSS / JavaScript / Bootstrap / C
+✅ HTML / CSS / / Bootstrap
-📕 Learning React, Next, Node.js and TS
+📕 Learning React, JavaScript
-📖 I have interest in Vue, React Native and Angular
+📖 I have interest in Vue, React Native, TS
 I also work as a developer front-end in WEBJUMP

 <!--